seferov/pr-lint-action/README.md

 +       github-token: ${{ secrets.GITHUB_TOKEN }}
 +       auto-close-message: 'Closing this pull request since the title does not match %pattern% pattern.
 Please fix the title and re-open the pull request.'
 ```

-## Known Issues

-After a failing job **just** correcting title results in both failed and successful statutes.
-This is a limitation on GitHub since just editing pull request title does not count as a *change*, thus doesn't overwrite failing status.
-To overcome this, after correcting title empty commit can be sent

-`git commit --allow-empty -m "title corrected"`